 Synspira Therapeutics is a clinical-stage biopharmaceutical company dedicated to significantly improving the lives of people with cystic fibrosis and other rare diseases where there is a high unmet treatment need.
 Synspira is a privately held company headquartered in Framingham, MA.
 Our lead product, SNSP113, is a first-of-its-kind product with a broad-spectrum mechanism of action designed to target the underlying cascade of events that lead to progressive pulmonary disease or other life-threatening pulmonary conditions.
 At Synspira we are inspired by the patients we serve and are driven to make a difference.

 About Cystic Fibrosis

-Cystic fibrosis (CF) is a progressive genetic disease that causes persistent lung infections and chronic inflammation of pulmonary tissue leading to permanent lung damage and ultimately resulting in respiratory failure.
-CF is characterized by the accumulation of thick, sticky mucus in the lungs and clogged airways which impede breathing.
-Bacteria are not easily cleared and create protective biofilms that are difficult for antibiotics to penetrate and often lead to the emergence of multi-drug resistant bacteria.
+Cystic fibrosis (CF) is a life-threatening genetic disorder that results in the accumulation of thick, sticky mucus in the lungs, clogging airways and leading to infection and chronic inflammation.
+Moreover, because of the inability to clear the airways, bacteria colonize and form biofilms that are difficult for antibiotics to penetrate.
 More than 30,000 people in the United States, and a similar number in Europe, live with cystic fibrosis.